NastiaRu/447-Wonder-Game-assembly/README.md

 */picture/*

-Blobs can hurt player.
+Blobs can **hurt a player**.
 If a player collides with a blob, the character loses one life.

-Blob can be defeated: by a sword, by a bomb.
+Blob can be **defeated**:
+  * by a sword,
+  * by a bomb.

-The player may also just try to aviod the blob.
+The player may also just try to **avoid the blob**.
 But move fast!

 ### Player's health

 The player has **three lives** at the beginning: ❤️❤️❤️.

-And, of course, the player can get hurt:
+And, of course, the player can **get hurt**:
   * by a bomb
   * by a blob

 When the player gets hurt, **the hearts at the top left decrease from 3 ❤️❤️❤️ to 2 ❤️❤️.** We can keep decreasing the player's health this way, but we will always see at least 1 heart.
-Once player lose the last "health point", the game shows the "**GAME OVER**" message.
+Once a player loses the last "health point", the game shows the "**GAME OVER**" message.

 ### Invincibility

 If the player got hurt, they start blinking.

 To show the player that they got hurt, and to give them a little break so they don’t get hurt *over and over*, the game use **invincibility (or invulnerability) frames**.
-Basically, when a player get hurt, they *temporarily* become invincible - they cannot be hurt for the next several frames of game time.
+Basically, when a player gets hurt, they *temporarily* become invincible - they cannot be hurt for the next several frames of game time.

 Once the player is no longer invincible, they stop blinking.